 - Track 8-5Research and Analytical Methods

 Vaccines or vaccinations are medicines that help the immune system to recognize and destroy the cancer cells.
-Most of the cancer vaccine work in same way to treat the cancer.
+Most of the cancer vaccine work in a same way to treat the cancer.
 Cancer treatment vaccines are different from vaccines that work against the viruses.
-Different types of cancer vaccines are Antigen vaccine, Whole cell vaccine, dendritic cell vaccines, DNA Vaccines, anti idiotype vaccine .There are other types of cancer vaccines that are under clinical trials not yet approved in the US to treat cancer.
+Different types of cancer vaccines are Antigen vaccine, Whole-cell vaccine, dendritic cell vaccines, DNA Vaccines, anti-idiotype vaccine.There are other types of cancer vaccines that are under clinical trials not yet approved in the US to treat cancer.

 - Track 9-1Anticancer agents